How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 Step 4: Polish the Output So It Sounds Like You

 The biggest risk with AI-generated quotes is that they sound generic.
 Your customers chose you because of how you communicate, not because you sound like a corporate brochure.
+If you want to take customer communication further, our guide to AI agents for trades customer communication shows how to automate replies while keeping your personal tone.
 Here is how to make ChatGPT output sound like you wrote it:

 1. Add a personal opening: Replace ChatGPT's generic "Thank you for the opportunity" with something you would actually say.
 "Hi Sarah, lovely house!
 Here is what I am thinking for the kitchen rewire."